*PLEASE CLICK ON BUTTON ABOVE FOR UPDATED RULES

 Champion (skill level).
 For couples who have a least one partner who regularly competes in Invitation/Champion WCS divisions or the Master division of USWDC.
 Must be at least 18 years of age.

-Chief Judge will determine format for all Strictly Divisions based on number of
+Chief Judge will determine format, and the number of heats for all Strictly Divisions; based on the number of competitors.

 PLEASE BRING AN ELECTRONIC COPY OF YOUR MUSIC (mp3 format) READY AND AVAILABLE TO DELIVER TO THE APPROPRIATE CONTEST DJ PRIOR TO FLOOR TRIALS.